 Dominic Blais, CEO and Founder

-Dominic Sellers-Blais founded IfWizard Corporation in 2012 and leads the strategic and technological development of the company.
-Mr. Sellers-Blais started programming at a young age and has been a software entrepreneur for the past twenty years.
-Mr. Sellers-Blais is the inventor of technologies in a variety of domains including big data, AI, biotechnology, embedded systems, communications, and HPCC.
+Dominic Blais founded IfWizard Corporation in 2012 and leads the technological development of the company.
+Mr. Blais started programming at a young age and has been a software entrepreneur for over two decades.
+Mr. Blais is the inventor of technologies in a variety of domains including big data, AI, biotechnology, embedded systems, communications, and HPCC.

 Gary Conley, Director